Strabag eyes parts of collapsed Imtech

-VIENNA Austrian construction group Strabag SE (STRV.VI) is reviewing whether to buy parts of collapsed Dutch engineering services firm Royal Imtech IMUN.AS, Strabag said on Tuesday.
+VIENNA Aug 18 Austrian construction group Strabag SE is reviewing whether to buy parts of collapsed Dutch engineering services firm Royal Imtech , Strabag said on Tuesday.

 The sale of Imtech's German unit started on Tuesday, with insolvency administrator Peter-Alexander Borchardt saying he had already received more than 40 expressions of interest.